Is Lojas Americanas going bankrupt?

 The closure of such an iconic brand could result in the loss of jobs for thousands of employees and cause widespread economic instability.

-It is possible that measures will be taken to prevent bankruptcy or mitigate its effects if it occurs.
+Measures may be taken to prevent bankruptcy or mitigate its effects if it occurs.

 Only time will tell what the future holds for this important piece of Brazilian retail history.